 Jesus already warned us of such behaviors as these when he said, “I do not choose God’s channels wrongly.”
 Jesus also mentions in the Course, “…those who seek controversy will find it.
 Yet those who seek clarification will find it as well.
 But they must be willing to overlook controversy, recognizing that it is a defense against truth.”

 You can’t really claim to understand ACIM without understanding that Jesus was the one who dictated it.
-Then, once you accept this, you would have to accept the possibility that Jesus and his other fellow masters have written other materials and shared other teachings, all of which would then assist us in our understanding of some of the concepts found in the Course.
+Then, once you accept this, you would have to accept the possibility that Jesus and his fellow masters have written other materials and shared other teachings, all of which would then assist us in our understanding of some of the concepts found in the Course.
 Therefore, unless students and teachers open their minds to studying other Course-related materials (such as DU), such persons will remain narrow-minded and their opinionated teachings will be of little value in the long run.

 The most important questions for all who are attacking Gary are as follows: Are you forgiving him for what you perceive in him?
 Are you taking any time to practice the principles of A Course in Miracles?
 Are you looking within at what this is bringing up for you and then forgiving yourself for your fear-based behaviors against adversaries that are not really there?